 In my opinion, I suggest to just have the original hard copy of your essential paperwork with you at all times as well as keep digital copies on your phone to avoid additional tickets and fees.
 That way you’re 100% covered in case your paperwork gets damaged or lost along the road.

 When it comes to storage, sometimes it’s hard to find it on your motorcycle.
 I know I’ve run into this problem with every one of my motorcycles; one or several of these suggestions has made life so much easier for me in making sure I am safe and legal while riding on the road.
-Hopefully these are helpful and can help you stay safe and legal while still looking cool on your ride.
+Hopefully these are helpful and can help you stay safe while still looking cool on your ride.
 Remember to always be prepared, have your important paperwork with you at all times, and drive safely on the road.

 Can I get a ticket if I don’t have my registration, driver’s license, and insurance?
 If you do not have one of these documents with you at the time you get pulled over, the officer has a right to give you a ticket, though he/she may not necessarily give you one.
 If you have two out of the three with you, you may have less of a chance of getting a ticket whereas if you have none of them you’re more likely to get a ticket.